RhizomeDB/dbsp-notes/README.md

 ## 2.9.11 Distinct Trace Operator

-Distinct trace ia a variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
+Distinct trace is a variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
 It computes the distinct elements of a [𝕫-Set] in its first argument, with respect to a [Trace] in its second, returning them in a new $\Bbb{Z}$-Set.
 The resulting $\Bbb{Z}$-Set has no timestamps associated with any element.

 Note that because operator computes the delta of [Distinct], it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.